mklueh/gridsome-source-rest/README.md

 Interceptor function that receives the API response and let´s you modify it on the fly before data is getting added to the Gridsome collection

+Based on [axios](https://github.com/axios/axios) and allows setting axios configurations, which allows you to even use authenticated APIs.